Canada warbler: Description

-The chest, throat and belly of the bird is yellow, and its back is dark grey.
+The chest, throat, and belly of the bird are yellow, and its back is dark grey.
 It has no wingbars or tail spots, but the underside of the tail is white.
 It has a yellow line in front of its eye in the direction of the beak, but the most striking facial feature is the white eyerings or "spectacles".
 Immature specimens have similar coloration as adults but duller and with less pronounced facial features.